Jaskaran Malhotra: US career

 In April 2019, he was named in the United States cricket team's squad for the 2019 ICC World Cricket League Division Two tournament in Namibia.
 The United States finished in the top four places in the tournament, therefore gaining One Day International (ODI) status.
 Malhotra made his ODI debut for the United States on 27 April 2019, against Papua New Guinea, in the tournament's third-place playoff.

 In June 2019, he was named in a 30-man training squad for the United States cricket team, ahead of the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament in Bermuda.
 The following month, he was one of twelve players to sign a three-month central contract with USA Cricket.
 In August 2019, he was named in the United States' squad for the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament.
 In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.

 On September 9, 2021, Malhotra hit six sixes in one over, off the bowling of Gaudi Toka, becoming the second cricketer to achieve this in an ODI match.
 He also became the first batsman for the United States to score a century in ODI cricket, finishing with 173 not out from 124 balls.

 In October 2021, he was named in the American squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.

+Personal life

+Malhotra currently resides in Maryland, US.
+He coaches for the Baltimore Royals academy in Columbia, Maryland.
+He is also the skipper for the Baltimore Royals minor league team.